za-creature/node-luacheck/README.md

 ## Known Issues

 Q: Help, I'm getting a `The input line is too long` error message on Windows.

-A: This is a th Windows](https://support.microsoft.com/en-us/kb/830473) on all versions of Windows.
+A: This is a [known issue](https://support.microsoft.com/en-us/kb/830473) on all versions of Windows.
 Switch to using config files and it's highly unlikely that you'll hit the limit again.